-8 Questions to Ask Your HVAC Contractor
+8 Questions to Ask Your HVAC Contractor (Save Money, No-Stress)

 Do you know how well your current HVAC system is performing?
 Are certain areas of your home cooler or hotter than others?
 If yes, this can indicate your HVAC system is either over or under-conditioning different areas of your home for various reasons.

 When you have an HVAC contractor come out for a regular checkup for maintenance or to diagnose an issue, be sure to ask the following questions to find out what steps you can take to optimize your HVAC system.

 Is the HVAC system the correct size for my home?